pombredanne/https-github.com-z88dk-z88dk.wiki-/Platform---Cambridge-z88.md

 ### Command Line

-	zcc +z88
+	zcc +z88 .....
+e
 ## Z88 Application Target

-Z88dk can be used to create a z88 [Applications](platform/z88_applications) that can be run from the Main Menu.
+Z88dk can be used to create a z88 [Applications](z88_applications) that can be run from the Main Menu.
 Both good, bad and ugly applications can be constructed.

 ### Command Line

-	zcc +z88 -create-app -make-app
+	zcc +z88 -create-app ...

 ## Z88 Packages

-Z88dk can create [Packages](platform/z88_packages) (shared libraries) that allow code to be shared between applications.
+Z88dk can create [Packages](z88_packages) (shared libraries) that allow code to be shared between applications.
 [ZSock](http://www.rst38.org.uk/zsock) was built using this technique to provide TCP/IP services for the z88.

 ### Command Line

 As for applications, i.e.:

-    zcc +z88 -create-app -oapp.bas -make-app app.c
+    zcc +z88 -create-app -oapp.bas app.c

 ## Z88 Shell Target

 The z88 shell is a unix-like shell providing command line file manipulation on the z88.
 Naturally, z88dk supports generating applications that can be run from the command line.

 ### Command Line

     zcc +z88 -subtype=z88shell -create-app